willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### "We couldn't download the mixed reality software" or "Hang tight while we do some downloading"

+* Sometimes a pending update can block the Mixed Reality Software download.
+Go to **Settings > Update & security > Windows Update** and make sure Windows Update is turned on.
+Then download and install any updates that are waiting to be installed.
+If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors).
-* Your PC must be connected to the internet to download Windows Mixed Reality.
+* Make sure your PC is connected to the internet and has at least 2GB of free storage space.
 Check your network status at:  **Settings > Network & Internet > Status**.
 If you are unable to connect to the internet go [here](https://support.microsoft.com/en-us/help/10741/windows-10-fix-network-connection-issues) for help.
-* [Metered networks](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq) can limit how much you download.
-Make sure your internet is not set as a metered connection by going to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection > Off**.
-* Sometimes a pending update can block the Mixed Reality Software download.
-To check for pending updates:
-    * Run **Settings > Windows Update > Check for Update**.
-    * Make sure you have Windows Update enabled.
 * Restart your PC and try again.

-    * If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors) for help.
+If the previous solutions don't work, try:
+* If your Wi-Fi network connection is set to [metered](https://support.microsoft.com/en-us/help/17452/windows-metered-internet-connections-faq), change it to unmetered.
+To turn off a metered connection, go to: **Settings > Network & Internet > Status > Change connection properties > Set as metered connection** and select "Off".
 * If you recently installed an update, it can cause problems.
 We don’t recommend that you remove any installed updates, especially security updates which keep your PC safe, but sometimes removing the most recent update can help determine the source of the problem.
 To do this:
     * Go to **Settings > Update & Security > View Installed Update History > Uninstall Updates**
     * Click on last update installed and then select **Uninstall**.
     * When prompted "Are you sure you want to uninstall this update?" answer **Yes**.
 If you get an error with Windows Update when attempting these steps go [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors).
     * Restart your PC and try again.
     * If Windows Mixed Reality installs correctly, reinstall the latest updates under **Settings > Windows Update > Check for Updates** and see if Windows Mixed Reality continues to work.
-If it does not install correctly, reinstall the latest updates and contact Windows Support for additional help.
+If it does not install correctly, reinstall the latest updates and contact Windows Support.

 ## Troubleshooting setup questions